Holomorphic Jacobi Manifolds: Acknowledgements

 \section{Acknowledgements}

 The authors thank Ping Xu for useful discussions.
-LV thanks Ping Xu and AW for inviting him to the Mathematics Department of PSU in February 2015, when part of this project has been developed.
-LV's visit to PSU was supported by the Shapiro Visitor Program, Mathematics Department, PSU.
-LV is member of the GNSAGA of INdAM, Italy.
+Luca Vitagliano thanks Ping Xu and Aissa Wade for inviting him to the Mathematics Department of PSU in February 2015, when part of this project has been developed.
+Luca Vitagliano's visit to PSU was supported by the Shapiro Visitor Program at Penn State.
+Luca Vitagliano is member of the GNSAGA of INdAM, Italy.